catalinpeter/Popcorn/README.md

 ### Components and libraries ###
 * Navigation Component
-Used for in app navigation and data parsing between component (Fragments)
+Used for in app navigation and data parsing between components (Fragments)
 * ViewModel & LiveData
 ViewModel class manage data for Fragments and for configurtion change persistance.
 LiveData is use observable data holder class for Paging library stream